Provably Convergent Primal-Dual DPO for Constrained LLM Alignment: Related Work

 \section{Related Work}

-In this section, we review the most related work and defer a more detailed description to Appendix~\ref{apx:related_work}.

-With the rapid development of LLMs, the alignment of LLMs has received extensive attention.
-RLHF~\cite{christiano2017deep,ouyang2022training} and DPO~\cite{rafailov2023direct} are the two main algorithmic frameworks for LLM alignment.
+In this section, we briefly review the related work and defer a more detailed discussion, including a comparison table of required trained models and theoretical results, to Appendix~\ref{apx:related_work}.
+Driven by the rapid development of LLMs, the alignment of LLMs has received extensive attention.
+RLHF~\cite{ouyang2022training} and DPO~\cite{rafailov2023direct} are the two main algorithmic frameworks for LLM alignment.
 RLHF first trains a reward model, and then applies an RL algorithm with the learned reward model to fine-tune LLMs.
 DPO does not explicitly train a reward model, but instead directly fine-tunes LLMs using preference data.

-Recently, to reduce the harmful content generation of LLMs, there are several works studying safety alignment. \cite{daisafe} proposed a safe RLHF framework.
-This framework trains a reward model and a cost model on reward and cost preference data, respectively, and then applies an RL algorithm, PPO~\cite{schulman2017proximal}, to maximize the Lagrangian function using the learned reward and cost functions. \cite{liu2024enhancing,huang2024one,zhang2025alignment} used trained reward and cost models to regenerate preference data according to the Lagrangian function, and then performed DPO on regenerated data. \cite{wachi2024stepwise} observed a relationship between the optimal solution of maximizing the Lagrangian function and that of maximizing the reward function, and designed a stepwise DPO approach leveraging this observation.
-However, their approach requires prior knowledge of the optimal Lagrange multiplier, and their theoretical results depend on the deviation between the used and optimal Lagrange multipliers, which can be unbounded. \cite{kim2025safedpo} reordered preference data if the preferred response is unsafe and the not-preferred response is safe, and ran DPO on reordered data.
-Their approach is inefficient in cost information learning.
+Several recent works investigate safety alignment to mitigate harmful LLM outputs. \cite{daisafe} proposed a safe RLHF framework.
+Safe RLHF trains a reward model and a cost model on reward and cost preference data, respectively, and then applies an RL algorithm, PPO~\cite{schulman2017proximal}, to maximize the Lagrangian function using the learned reward and cost functions. \cite{liu2024enhancing} used trained reward and cost models to regenerate preference data according to the Lagrangian function, and then ran DPO on the regenerated data. \cite{kim2025safedpo} reordered preference data if the preferred response is unsafe and the not-preferred response is safe, and conducted DPO on the reordered data. \cite{wachi2024stepwise} observed a relationship between the optimal policy of maximizing the Lagrangian function and that of maximizing the reward function, and performed DPO combined with this observation.
+However, the algorithms in \cite{wachi2024stepwise} require prior knowledge of the optimal Lagrange multiplier, and their theoretical results depend on the gap between the optimal and used Lagrange multipliers, which can be unbounded. \cite{huang2024one,zhang2025alignment} studied safety alignment from the perspective of dual optimization. \cite{huang2024one} first learned the optimal Lagrange multiplier via an explicit form of the dual function to avoid cumbersomely evaluating the optimal policy at every step, and finally computed the optimal policy under the learned optimal Lagrange multiplier. \cite{zhang2025alignment} generalized the algorithms in \cite{huang2024one} to the multi-shot scheme and focused on analyzing the primal-dual gap brought by policy parameterization.

-In contrast to the above works, our approach does not require trained reward and cost models, which saves memory and computational costs, or prior knowledge of the optimal Lagrange multiplier.
-Moreover, we investigate the online data setting, and develop an exploratory primal-dual DPO approach which achieves theoretical results without the dependence on preference data coverage.